-\$ '000 Notes Actual 2011 Actual 2010 c.
-Correction of Error/s relating to a Previous Reporting Period (cor tinued) Correction of errors disclosed in last year's financial statements.
-Council revalued various asset classes last year as part of its transition to fair values.
-This led to the restatement of accumulated depreciation to take into account where the asset sat in its life cycle relative to the Written Down Value Council had in its books.
-Furthemore, the reconciliation of asset registers resulted in Water & Sewer assets that had not previously been brought to account.
-As a result, Council adjusted the GBV & Accumulated Depreciation for the following asset classes with a resulting net increase to Accumulated Surplus.
-Roads &amp; Drainage decrease to accumulated depreciation Bridges (increase) to accumulated depreciation Footpaths, Kerb &amp; Guttering (increase) to accumulated depreciation Drainage Assets (increase) to accumulated depreciation Water &amp; Sewer Assets increase in GBV 9,249 (1,019 (1,153 23 578 In accordance with AASB 108 - Accounting Policies, Changes in Accounting Estimates and Errors, the above Prior Period Errors have been recognised retrospectively.
-These amounted to the following Equity Adjustments: Adjustments to Opening Equity - 1/7/09 (relating to adjustments for the 30/6/09 reporting year end and prior periods) - 7,678 - Adjustments to Closing Equity - 30/6/10 11,131 - (relating to adjustments for the 30/6/10 year end) Total Prior Period Adjustments - Prior Period Errors 11,131 7,678 , ., d.
+\$ '000 Notes Actual 2012 Actual 2011 c.
+Correction of Error/s relating to a Previous Reporting Period Correction of errors disclosed in this year's financial statements: Whilst Council was transferring the Land Register from a paper based Record to a Map Information system various assets were previously not recognised.
+The result error is as follows: Operational Land Community Land 222 3,367 Council does not have sufficient and reliable informations that will allow the restatement of information prior to 30/6/2011 (the closing date for the comparative figures in this report.
+As a result, Council has adjusted the GBV's of these assets as at 30/6/2011 to reflect the correct value of gross book value.
+Correction of errors as disclosed in last year's financial statements: 1.
+Assets Not Previously Recognised: - Roads - Kerb & Gutter - Causeways - Culverts 342 1,126 1,234 8,055 Re-assessment of the remaining useful life of assets relative to acc/depreciation in the accounts as part of the transition to fair values: Quarries - decrease to accumulated depreciation Other Assets - decrease to accumulated depreciation 245 129 In accordance with AASB 108 - Accounting Policies, Changes in Accounting Estimates and Errors, the above Prior Period Errors have been recognised retrospectively.
+These amounted to the following Equity Adjustments: - Adjustments to Opening Equity - 1/7/10 - - (relating to adjustments for the 30/6/10 reporting year end and prior periods) Adjustments to Closing Equity - 30/6/11 3,589 11,131 (relating to adjustments for the 30/6/11 year end) Total Prior Period Adjustments - Prior Period Errors 3,589 11,131 d.
 Voluntary Changes in Accounting Policies